 CDC Health Advisory - Guidelines for Evaluation of US Patients Suspected of Having Ebola Virus Disease (August 1, 2014)

 Columbus Public Health is currently investigating a syphilis outbreak in the Columbus community.
 For more information, see Columbus Public Health's Advisory.
 For questions or comments, contact Columbus Public Health's main number at 614-645-6444 or call their Sexual Health Clinic at 645-7772.

-The Ohio Department of Health and a number of local health departments in Ohio are currently investigating a measles outbreak.
+The Ohio Department of Health and a number of local health departments in Ohio continues to investigate a measles outbreak.
 To date, there are no cases in Franklin County or any of our neighboring counties.

 Measles is a Class A Disease and should be reported immediately.